nddav/nddav/README.md

 5th year student in IT engineering
 ----------------------------------

 After getting my first computer at 17 years old, I immediatly became captivated by coding and all the things that you could from your own little computer !
 That's why after going to preparatory school in France, I decided to do IT engineering.
 I speak french, english, portuguese and I'm also learning spanish and italian.
+I am always trying to step out of my confort zone to gain more experience and learn.
+I am passionate about cybersecurity and all the topics surrounding it, that is why I am specializing on cybersecurity on my final year.

 * 🌍  I'm based in Bordeaux, France
 * 🧠  I'm learning JavaScript